Learn how to add curb appeal that compliments the style of your house

 For example, if the porch columns have a stone accent, update the front pathway and driveway with a similar stone paver to pull it all together.
 Create a raised garden bed with matching stone wall along the front yard.
 If the trim or wood siding is a warm earthy color, use a red toned paver or brick for the pathway or front patio.
 Find inspiration in the interior design features such as wooden built-in cabinets and staircase.
 Build a pergola over new decking with decorative pendant lighting inspired by the interior staircase banister.
 Add a new gate that reflects the built-in buffet.

-for bungalow and craftsman homes
+Plants we love for bungalow and craftsman homes

 It’s easy to create curb appeal and a welcoming vibe the right plants.
 Here are some of our favorites.